smscully/nginx-aws-terraform/README.md

 Generates an AWS ACM certificate and Route 53 domain verification and website DNS records.

 ## AWS User Data Bash Scripts Overview
-The AWS User Data Bash script installs nginx, creates a server block for the address listed in the `domain_name` variable in `nginx.tfvars`, and configures the security-related software packages described below.
+The AWS User Data Bash script installs nginx and Certbot, creates a server block for the address listed in the `domain_name` variable in `nginx.tfvars`, and configures the security-related software packages described below.
 Please note the applicable distribution-specific notes.

 |Security Measure|Ubuntu 22|Amazon Linux 2023|
 |--------|---------|------|